semantic-hostnames/semantic-hostnames/README.md

 While the above tell me _something_ about the environment I'm logged into, I would prefer to know more.

+## Are names still relevant?

+As more and more developers move to cloud infrastructure, asset management is moving away from individual hosts.
+Autodiscovery, tags and regions are becoming more important than naming any one server.
+Nevertheless, individual servers are still important at the SME level, to institutions migrating from bare tin, or spread across providers.

+While no longer the canonical source it once was, naming something - or rather, branding cattle in your herds - is still useful, and co-exists with autodiscovery.
+While everybody wants to move to a point where they never have to SSH into a box to figure out what's going on, the reality for many is not yet inline with the ideal.
+To use an oft-quoted adage, _"In theory, theory and practice are the same.
+In practice, they are not"_.

 ### An example semantic hostname

 `acme-pipe-uat-nginx01.cen6-rs-vm-lon-uk`